 In all locations where structural deficiencies were noted, a new stainless steel pin was installed in epoxy adhesive to strengthen the portion of the decorative segment we wanted to preserve for reuse.

 Additionally, there were numerous areas of the ceiling intended for preservation that had failed completely, and in these locations, we made new replacement segments in a compatible material to make sure that the ceiling was sound after reinstallation.

 In those areas where the original ceiling panels were missing elements, this stockpile of matching units made it possible to blend all surfaces together visually.

 While we were getting the ceiling back in place after the new HVAC and lighting installation, our friends at KC Restoration were also taking care of the new decorative painting scheme for the corbels and other plaster trim areas adjacent to the ceiling.

-The corbels and panels were redone using stencil techniques and the color scheme derived from careful forensic research to determine the original paint scheme from the 20's.
+The corbels and panels were redone using stencil techniques, and the color scheme was derived from careful forensic research to determine the original paint scheme from the 20's.